borteo/neat-starter/src/posts/happyness.md

 ## Something Unexpected Happens

-Chatting with my buddy Stefano, I stumble upon a startup in Amsterdam.
-Guess what?
-They need a front-end developer.
+Chatting with my buddy Stefano, I stumble upon a startup in Amsterdam: they need a front-end developer.

 He asks, "Wanna interview?"
 I'm like, "Hell yeah!"